 If, at the discretion of the Honor Council president, mitigating circumstances exist with regard to the commission of the violation in question, then the president may introduce those circumstances to be considered in the discussion of penalty.
-Such circumstances may not relate to the possible ramifications of the panel's decision
+Such circumstances may not relate to the possible ramifications of the panel's decision.

 At the conclusion of the discussion, a penalty will be assigned by the panel.
-A small panel can assign one of two penalties in a case: (a) failure in the course, or (b) failure in the course and suspension for one semester.
-In rare circumstances, the panel may suspend the minimum penalty of failure in the course.
+A small panel can assign a penalty no greater than failure in the course and suspension for one semester.
+In rare circumstances, the panel may suspend the presumptive penalty of failure in the course.
 Each penalty requires a unanimous vote of the panel.
 In the event that the panel cannot reach a unanimous decision or the small panel concludes that the penalty should be more severe than prescribed above, the case is sent to a full panel hearing.